- our blog

 File for bankruptcy

-If your debt has amounted to at least $15,000 and if you are still unable to repay your loan despite payment extensions, filing for bankruptcy may be an option for you.
+If your debt has amounted to at least $15,000 and if you are still not able to pay back your loan despite countless payment extensions, filing for bankruptcy may be an option for you.

-When you file for bankruptcy, the accumulation of loan interest stops and money lenders would also not be able to carry out legal proceedings against you.
+When you file for bankruptcy, the accumulation of loan interest stops and money lenders will also not be able to carry out legal proceedings against you.

 However, filing for bankruptcy comes with serious consequences (such as having your assets sold to repay your debt) and it should be your last resort.